tlatonf/enc28j60_analyzer/README.md

-# enc28j60_analyzer
+# ENC28J60 SPI Transaction Analyzer
-High-level SPI protocol analyzer for the ENC28J60 Ethernet controller
+*__ This section will be updated soon when the author has more free time.*